Samantha Santos: 2022

-Projects and Voluntary Organizations
+Projects and voluntary organizations

 In 2021, Santos co-founded the Municipal Advocates for Kabataan Empowerment (MAKE), a youth-focused organization serving six municipalities in the Third District of Cotabato.
 The initiative was inspired by the Cotabato Young Leaders Congress, a program of the Cotabato Provincial Government under the leadership of Governor Emmylou "Lala" Taliño Mendoza.
 MAKE was established together with former Matalam vice mayor Ralph Ryan Rafael and has since become a platform for training and mentoring young people to take on leadership roles in their communities.

-During her college years, Rep. Santos was an active member of the Filipino Student Council of Victoria in Melbourne, Australia.
-Her involvement in these organizations contributed to her advocacy for youth empowerment and community engagement, which later became a central focus of her public service.
+During her college years, Santos was a member of the Filipino Student Council of Victoria in Melbourne, Australia.